realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ### Describing the grammar

-The next thing we need to do is to specify the grammar of a JSON expression.  <command>menhir</command>, like many parsers, expresses grammars as _context free grammars_.
+The next thing we need to do is to specify the grammar of a JSON expression.  <command>menhir</command>, like many parser generators, expresses grammars as _context free grammars_.
 (More precisely, <command>menhir</command> supports LR(1) grammars, but we will ignore that technical distinction here.)
 You can think of a context-free grammar as a set of abstract names, called